-All Heads of Departments (HoDs) are required to send their responses to draft audit paragraphs proposed for inclusion in the CAG's Report within six weeks of their receipts.
+All Heads of Departments (HoDs) are required to send their responses to draft audit paragraphs proposed for inclusion in the CAG's Report within six weeks of their receipt.

-During 2019-20, eight draft paragraphs were forwarded to Addl.
-Chief Secretary/ Principal Secretary/Commissioner & Secretary of the departments concerned, drawing their attention to the audit findings and requesting them to send responses within the stipulated time.
-The matters contained in these draft paragraphs were brought to their personal attention through demi-official letters, stating that since these paragraphs were considered for inclusion in the CAG's audit report, it would be highly desirable to include their comments/responses to the audit findings.
+During 2020-22, ten draft paragraphs were forwarded to Addl.
+Chief Secretary/Principal Secretary/Commissioner & Secretary of the departments concerned, drawing their attention to the audit findings and requesting them to send responses within the stipulated time.
+The matters contained in these draft paragraphs were brought to their personal attention through demi-official letters, stating that since these paragraphs were considered for inclusion in the CAG's audit report, it would be desirable to include their comments/responses to the audit findings.

-Despite this, three out of six departments did not furnish reply to four draft paragraphs as on the date of this Report.
-The responses of the Government, whenever received have been appropriately incorporated in the Report.
+Despite this, three of the departments did not furnish reply to four draft paragraphs as on the date of this Report.
+The responses of the Government/departments, whenever received have been appropriately incorporated in the Report.